US economic growth for last quarter is revised down to a 2.1% annual rate

 Since peaking at 9.1% in June 2022, year-over-year inflation has fallen more or less steadily.
 Last month, it came in at 3.2% — a significant improvement though still above the Fed’s 2% inflation target.
 Excluding volatile food and energy costs, so-called core inflation in July matched the smallest monthly rise in nearly two years.

-Wednesday’s GDP report contained some potentially encouraging news for the Fed: One measure of prices — the personal consumption expenditures index — rose at a 2.5% annual rate last quarter, down from a 4.1% pace in the January-March quarter and the smallest increase since the end of 2020.
+One measure of prices in the GDP report — the personal consumption expenditures index — rose at a 2.5% annual rate last quarter, down from a 4.1% pace in the January-March quarter and the smallest increase since the end of 2020.

 Since the Fed began raising rates, the economy has been bolstered by a consistently healthy job market.
 Employers have added a robust average of 258,000 jobs a month this year, though that average has slowed over the past three months to 218,000.